Liz Dilnot Johnson

 Jeffrey Skidmore OBE

-The award-winning When A Child Is A Witness – a requiem for refugees (2022) reinvents the traditional Requiem Mass to raise awareness of the plight of those seeking refuge, bringing communities and art forms together in a celebration of those who seek and offer sanctuary.
-Blurring the divide between performer and audience, this multifaceted work was featured as part of Coventry City of Culture 2022 performed by Ex Cathedra at Coventry Cathedral.
+The Gentle Flame album celebrates Liz’s creative relationship with choir Ex Cathedra and includes the ‘monumental’ 10-part setting of Gerard Manley Hopkins’ extraordinary poem The Windhover, as well as Christmas carols including favourites A Wild Midwinter Carol and For This Babe and other music performed by Ex Cathedra at their magical candlelight concerts.
+Here’s a ‘behind-the-scenes’ video capturing music, interviews and fun moments during the recording.
+Gentle Flame includes the award-winning When A Child Is A Witness – a requiem for refugees (2022) that reinvents the traditional Requiem Mass to raise awareness of the plight of those seeking refuge, bringing communities and art forms together in a celebration of those who seek and offer sanctuary.
+Blurring the divide between performer and audience, this multifaceted work was premiered as part of Coventry City of Culture 2022 performed by Ex Cathedra at Coventry Cathedral.
 Soloists included Lucy Russell (violin and Hardanger fiddle) Kadiale Kouyate (West African kora) and Gabriella Liandu (mezzo-soprano).
-Watch the performance here (available 8th-30th June 2022).

 Winner of the @IvorsAcademy Ivor Novello Award in the Community & Participation 2022 @abrsm #TheIvorsComposerAwards